Almost every Couple I’ve worked with has been to Couples Therapy.

 - sex is natural, so people don’t need to learn how to touch or how to communicate, they just need to let go of their hang-ups

 - sex is purely physical; it’s just learning to do it at the right speed so there’s enough arousal and little anxiety

 But what if none of this were true?j

 A variation of this was that one partner, again usually the woman, would complain that their partner would avoid any physical intimacy, and they didn’t know why..
-On enquiry, it was usually that the man had anxieties around intercourse, but didn’t feel able to share those.
+On enquiry, it was usually that the man had anxieties around intercourse,around getting or sustaining an erection, but didn’t feel able to share those.